Sara Perez Ekanger of Antigua Floral

-I've been following local New Orleans floral design studio Antigua Floral for some time now - fixated by posts of gorgeous dahlias and installations large and small.
-In true New Orleans fashion, mutual friends brought us together - I met Sara at an event last year and further over zoom happy hours during covid.
-Admittedly, I suppress a little bit of my fan-girl attitude about Sara - she is sweet, sincere, and incredibly talented; her work is inspiring, yet soft and inviting (something we strive for with lekha).
-Excited to see all of the great things that come from Antigua Floral in the future, and grateful that Sara is part of our lekha community.
+I've been following local New Orleans floral design studio Antigua Floral for some time now, fixated by posts of gorgeous dahlias and installations large and small.
+In true New Orleans fashion, mutual friends finally brought us together.
+I met Sara at an event last year and further over Zoom happy hours during Covid.
+Admittedly, I initially suppressed a little bit of my fan-girl attitude about Sara — she is sweet, sincere, and incredibly talented; her work is inspiring, yet soft and inviting (something we strive for with Lekha).
+We're excited to see all of the great things that come from Antigua Floral in the future, and grateful that Sara is part of our Lekha community.

 Can you tell us a little bit about your background, and the early ideation or spark that started Antigua Floral?